CamSoft's Time Line, History and Beginnings

 Mr. Gary Corey's background has allowed him to teach CNC classes at some of America's largest corporations and he has been a key note speaker many times for the IMTS Trade Show as well as for the Society of Manufacturing Engineers.
 Mr. Corey holds a patent for Multi-axes tool compensation and kinematics performed on a CNC machine and wrote a book on how to do CNC Interfacing that is in the National Library of Congress in Washington DC.
 He was in attendance when the first Water Jet machine cut a part using CamSoft software performed for newspaper reporters and magazine photographers.
 Mr. Corey was also in attendance at JPL Laboratories in Pasadena, CA, to help collaborate on a new programming language format and got to see and work with the engineers who made the first Mars Rover.
+He had taught computer programming classes at Motorola.
 He has also done consulting on legal matters for Fanuc, getting paid directly from Fanuc, and is also recognized by the United States Superior Federal Courts as a CNC expert.
 Mr. Corey has had the opportunity to work with the creator of SolidWorks to develop the first CNC software module for SolidWorks and worked with the creators of Rhino before the company was known as Rhino.

 Mr. Corey met his wife at Microsoft in Seattle.
-He considers a high point of his career when he was humbled by a personal call received by him from Mr. Bill Gates in the mid 1980s asking for Mr. Corey's opinion on a new start-up software company that Mr. Gates was considering purchasing.
+He considers a high point of his career when he was humbled by a personal call received for him from Mr. Bill Gates in the mid 1980s asking for Mr. Corey's opinion on a new start-up software company that Mr. Gates was considering purchasing.
 A couple of years later he was offered a free beta version of McAfee virus checking software for DOS to test and report back his findings.
 In exchange for his efforts, Mr. Corey was offered free unlimited updates for life personally from Mr. John McAfee, which they did not honor.

 Mr. Corey was also asked to invest in the first version of AutoCad and CADkey during a private seminar held in Anaheim, CA. The first versions where shown on a Victor computer with a green CRT monitor.
 Ironically, he told them he thought the software was a bad idea and did not invest.